Rednitas10/mci-master/docs/backend_api.md

 # Backend API

-The backend service exposes a small set of endpoints for retrieving table data used by the React frontend.
+The backend service is implemented using Python [Flask](https://flask.palletsprojects.com/) and exposes a small set of endpoints for retrieving table data used by the React frontend.

 ## `GET /api/tables/:name`